stephengrice/synth-me/README.md

 Synth-me is a concatenative text-to-speech engine implemented in Python.

-I started this project in January 2015.
-I started the project because I was intrigued by text-to-speech software and wanted to learn more about how it worked.
+I started this project in January 2015 because I was intrigued by text-to-speech software and wanted to learn more about how it worked.

 A **concatenative** text-to-speech engine creates an audio representation of text by pasting together a bunch of small audio files to form the whole of the output.